Can I try a ride before becoming a member?

 How will I be notified if a ride is cancelled?

 For most events, some riders show up that didn’t notify the ride host, and that is fine.
-Don’t not come just because you missed the notification cutoff.
-However, if there are changes, or the ride is cancelled, then obviously the trail host will notify those that said they were coming.
+Don’t not come just because you missed the notification cutoff!
+However, if there are changes, or the ride is cancelled, then obviously the trail host will notify those that notified them they were coming.
+It is a good idea to notify the ride host as early as possible if you are intending to join, and no later than 8 pm on the day before the ride.

 If there is enough lead time, changes will be posted on the Trail Ride page and by email.
 Last-minute changes will be done by phone.